abstract road

 The State dropped the DUI.

-The defendant was stopped for driving without headlights on.
-Once stopped, the officer observed the defendant to have an odor of alcohol, an odor of marijuana, bloodshot/glassy eyes, and slurred speech.
-The defendant admitted to consuming Vodka and he also had an orbital sway.
-He then performed poorly on the roadside tests and was arrested for DUI.
-After his arrest, he blew a .199 and .195 in the breath machine.
+The defendant was stopped for making an illegal turn.
+Once stopped, the officer observed an odor of alcohol, watery eyes, and she admitted to having drank 3 beers.
+She used her door for support and had difficulty balancing.
+She performed poorly on the roadside tasks and was arrested for DUI.
+After her arrest, she blew a .093 and a .089 in the breath machine.

 The State dropped the DUI.